Head of External Innnovation

-Perry is a Special Projects Manager and member of the Data Science team at insitro.
+Perry is the Director of Strategy and Corporate Development at insitro.
 He supports the executive team on initiatives at the intersection of machine learning and corporate strategy, including business development and the formulation of machine learning problems relevant to drug discovery and development.

 Perry completed his Ph.D. in the Bioinformatics and Integrative Genomics program at Harvard Medical School where his research focused on using statistical models to predict protein structure from sequence variation.
 Prior to graduate school he spent five years working in finance for Morgan Stanley and BMGI, the investment office of Bill and Melinda Gates and the Bill and Melinda Gates Foundation.
 He majored in physics at Princeton University where his senior thesis focused on modeling viral gene regulatory circuits.